Half-Life (Windows)

 In Half-Life: Source, these spawn normally as the entities themselves were made smaller.

-Inside of Xen's main island is a deactivated Headcrab spawner, which has a notably high time to respawn for a second time, being 20,000 seconds long (5 hours and 33 minutes).
+Inside of Xen's main island is a deactivated Headcrab spawner, which has a notably long time between its second spawn, being 20,000 seconds long (5 hours and 33 minutes).

 All multiplayer levels created by Dario Casali contain his signature somewhere in the level that can only be seen by using the noclip cheat.
 Most of them have a unique blue glow around the signature.